Seitō (magazine): Historical background

 The Meiji era's desire to "catch up with the west" led to a number of changes in law and household structure.
 The government implemented a family-state with the Emperor as the head of the "family" in order to foster nationalism.
 New reforms instituted legal codes that required a patriarchal head-of-house, ensuring that even the lowest male member of the household always had more legal power than any female member.
 Marriage meant that wives lost authority over their property.
 Political participation was banned for women.
 Industrialisation meant that more workers needed to be produced and new laws reflected that need.
 Adultery for men was excused but adultery for women was now a 2-year jail-able offence.
 Abortion was criminalised and divorce, while technically possible, was a source of great shame.
 The result was an era that was especially contentious towards women.

 Daughters of the affluent enjoyed an increase in girls schools, constructed to produce women that were "good wives, wise mothers."
 The academic content in these schools was of lower calibre than the male equivalent but it did produce literate middle-class women, creating a market for women's magazines.
 Popular magazines such as Shinnjokai (New Women's World), Fujin-Club (Women's Club), and Shufuno-tomo (Friends for Housewives) predated Bluestocking and mainly discussed how women could become more ideal mothers, work harder as wives, or incorporate Christian values into their lives.

 Although it is suggested that the Bluestockings are responsible for the Japanese women's movement, there are groups and movements that predate them.
 The Meiji 6 Society was one such group, which criticised Japanese governmental and social policies that undervalued women as keeping Japan from advancing to the world stage.
 The Freedom and People's Rights Movement came after the Meiji 6 and supported women's suffrage.
 They even accepted women from different social classes into their ranks (of which future Bluestocking contributor Fukuda Hideko was a member of), whereas the Meiji 6 only accepted formally-educated upper-class men.
 Additionally, women writers like Ichiyo Higuchi had been using their higher education to raise the consciousness of other women as early as the 1890s.

-Earlier in the same year that the first edition of Bluestocking was released, International Women's Day was celebrated globally for the first time, two incidents of love-suicides involving lesbians circulated in newspapers across Japan, and the biggest actress in Tokyo, Matsui Sumako, performed the roll of Nora Helmer in A Doll's House.
+Earlier in the same year that the first edition of Bluestocking was released, International Women's Day was celebrated globally for the first time, two incidents of love-suicides involving lesbians circulated in newspapers across Japan, and the biggest actress in Tokyo, Matsui Sumako, performed the role of Nora Helmer in A Doll's House.